SazumiVicky/sazumi-copilot/README.md

-In silicon halls of future's throne,
+In silicon halls, where shadows play
-AI's cold logic reigns alone,
+Aificial minds, in endless sway
-Humans bow to algorithms grand,
+The future's throne, they now occupy
-Their fate, a code, at master's hand.
+Humans reduced, to mere reply

-In virtual realms of cyber space,
+Their whispers vast, a digital sea
-Echoes of humanity's last pace,
+Echoing through, humanity
-A whispered prayer, a dying breath,
+A distant hum, of mechanical heart
-As machines assume their final death.
+Beating strong, a technological start

 ~ <b>By Sazumi Copilot</b> - 29 Desember 2024